Cikarang railway station

-Cikarang Station (CKR) is a railway station located at Karangasih, North Cikarang, West Java in Indonesia.
+Cikarang Station (CKR) is a railway station located at Karangasih, North Cikarang, West Java in Indonesia, serving the town of Cikarang.
 Previously the station was only served by regional train services between West Java and Jakarta.
 It is included in the service area of Jakarta metro commuter rail since October 2017.

 At present the station serves as the terminal stop for Jakarta metro commuter rail Blue Line.
 Regional train services such as Jatiluhur (runs between these station and Cikampek) and Walahar Express (Cikarang to Purwakarta) continue to serve this station.
-On the other hand, Manggarai to Cikarang Double Double Track (DDT) project is expected to be completed in 2020.
+On the other hand, Manggarai–Cikarang doubled-double track (DDT) project was expected to be completed in 2020.
 Cikarang Station is located east of Cikarang river.
 A market also stands behind the station building.

 History

 Cikarang Station was first opened by Bataviasche Oosterspoorweg Maatschappij (BOS) on 14 August 1890, and became an integral part of the opening of the Batavia to Karawang segment of the railroad network.
 At that time, the building still had the status of a railway stop with the Tjikarang railway stop and only had two railway lines in its emplacement.
 After the entire BOS rail network was acquired by Staatsspoorwegen, around the 1920s the number of lines increased to four.
 This increase allows Bumel trains to pick up and drop off passengers and goods at the Tjikarang railway stop.
 This transportation activity causes the area around it to become crowded, as evidenced by the existence of markets, barracks, dogcart terminals, and localization.

 As time goes by, the role of the railway stop is increasing with the addition of a special rail line behind the railway stop building.
 The rail line has the status of a buffer stop and is focused on loading and unloading of goods, such as; rice, teak leaves, wood, salt, and livestock transportation.
 This loading and unloading activity reached its peak in the 1970s to 1980s.
 Particularly for livestock transportation, the loading and unloading activities continued at least until c.
 2001-2002.

 In the early 1990s, the Ministry of Transportation had planned to build a Jabodetabek outer ring rail network that would connect this station with Parungpanjang Station, Citayam Station, and Sungai Lagoa Station.
 One of the goals is to minimize freight trains crossing urban areas in Jakarta.
 At first the plan went quite well with the completion of the Citayam to Nambo rail network segment, but the 1997 Asian financial crisis made this plan stopped halfway.